Home » Can Hermit Crabs Make You Sick?

 That said, a hermit crab’s enclosure can make you sick if you don’t take precautions.
 Hermits live in moist environments that could harbor bacteria and fungi.

-The best way to limit this is through routinely cleaning.
-After all, it won’t be the hermit making you sick; it’ll be any bacterial or fungal growths.
+The best way to limit this is through routine cleaning.
+After all, it won’t be the hermit making you sick; it’ll be any bacterial or fungal growth.
 This is often caused by:

 • Introducing unwashed toys or structures to the tank, such as driftwood.

-• Giving hermit crabs shells that haven’t been properly sanitized.
+• Giving hermit crabs shells that haven’t been adequately sanitized.

 • Bringing hermit crabs in from the wild without a quarantine period.